 B-Mode: in B-Mode ultrasound, the most common form of ultrasound imaging, a 2D image is produced.
 It displays the envelope of the recorded symbols, typically in grey-value representation on a 2D map where every value is assigned a different shade of grey.
 The higher the intensity of the echo, the brighter the reflection interface in the reconstructed image.
 This is the widely known sonogram used to examine babies in utero.
 As a reference for the next sections, the reviewed literature offers a view of a minimal B-mode imaging system, in particular thanks to [Kurjak and Breyer, 1986] who laid out the basic specifications for a general purpose ultrasound scanner.
-This basic, minimal specification set can allow designers to frame the development of their own systems, captured in precursor portable devices such as with the Sonovisor [Zeiss, 1962], which would have to be able to:
+This basic, minimal specification set can allow designers to frame the development of their own systems, captured in precursor portable devices such as with the Sonovisor [Zeiss, 1962] or later portable devices [Ligtvoet et al., 1978], which would have to be able to:

 • produce B-mode images, which translates as a device having linear- and convex- type scan-heads

-• image with a frequency of at least 3.5MHz – extendable to 5MHz
+• image with a frequency of 3.5 to 5MHz, for a depth of up to 18cm

 • image human tissues with at least 50dB of SNR [Attarzadeh et al., 2017], which requires at least a 9-bit ADC